-Tyler Notch enters his second year as an assistant coach with the South Plains College men's basketball program.
+Tyler Notch enters his third year as an assistant coach with the South Plains College men's basketball program.

 Notch comes to Levelland following a one-year stint at Lamar Community College where he helped guide the Lopes to consecutive 20-win seasons for the first time in program history.
 Notch also helped Lamar reach the regional tournament in consecutive years for the first time in the history of the program.

 Prior to his time at Lamar, Notch served as the special assistant to the head coach at Indiana State University.
 Notch assisted with all daily operations and player development, coaching all-conference guards Devonte Brown and Brenton Scott who was named the Missouri Valley Conference Freshman of the Year in 2015.
 Notch graduated in 2016 from Indiana State University with an MS in Physical Education.

 Prior to Indiana State, Notch served as a volunteer assistant coach at DePauw University.
 While at DePauw, Notch assisted the staff with daily operations, scouting, recruiting and player development.
 Notch coached Tommy Fernitz who was named a Div.
 III All-American and helped DePauw reach the NCAA tournament, ending a six-year drought for the program.
 Notch graduated from DePauw in 2014 with a BA in Sports Medicine.

 "I chose SPC because it is the best in the country," Notch said.
 "To be able to come here and learn from coach Green is a great honor and privilege.
 SPC has such a great tradition; I am not sure why someone would not choose to come here.
 You get a chance to work with not only some of the best players in the country but the best coaches in the country as well.
 The opportunities to learn and grow as a coach are second to none here at SPC."